 If you’re looking to provide for your children’s future, the Post Office also has accounts tailored towards children in the form of Child Trust Funds and children’s savings accounts.

-The first £85,000 of any savings held with the Post Office is now protected by the Financial Services Compensation Scheme (FSCS).
+The first £75,000 (as of January 2016) of any savings held with the Post Office is now protected by the Financial Services Compensation Scheme (FSCS).